collectiv-ai/collectiv-ai-app/README.md

-# CollectivAI App (Alpha)
+# CollectiVAI App (Alpha)

-This repository will host the CollectivAI client applications
+This repository will host the CollectiVAI client applications
 (iOS / iPadOS / macOS, built with XCode).

 ## Status